Day trading stocks and technical analysis is a scam.

 Technical Analysis and Day Trading is a Scam

 I don’t like to call something a scam; it invites people to attack me, call me stupid & point to superstar day traders who (they claim) earn millions a year (yet these traders, conveniently, never post their full trading statements from legitimate brokers) - or they get fined by the FTC for misleading marketing, or they front-run their followers.

 But let me be clear...

 I would never recommend that anyone becomes a day trader, or that they trade penny stocks or forex.

-I think that all of the day traders, penny stock traders and forex traders who claim to make money are frauds who rely upon psychological manipulation and clever marketing (fake reviews, television interviews, affiliate programs, etc.)
+I think that all of the day traders, penny stock traders and forex traders who claim to make money are frauds who rely upon psychological manipulation and clever marketing (fake reviews, television interviews, affiliate programs, pump and dump etc.)

 Remember, there is no easy money!
 In most instances, making, and keeping, money requires skills and good habits.